TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 COUNCILORS Boston, MA.
 02133

-George Biizas
+George Birzas

-Cecilia P. Calabrese Re: TR-2013-11 - A Resolution opposing the Increase in
+Cecilia P. Calabrese Re: TR-2013-11 - A Resolution Opposing the Increase in

 Paul C Cavallo

-Gina Af.
-Letellier Patrick from 5.25% to 6.25%
+Gina M. Letellier Patrick from 5.25% to 6.25%

-Roberl A. Magovern
+Robert A. Magovern

-Joseph mineo Dear Governor Patrick:
+Joseph Mineo Dear Governor Patrick:

-Donald M Rheauh
+Donald M. Rheauh

-Robert E, Rossi On March 4, 2013 Aith a vote of 5 YES, 3 NO and 3
+On March 4, 2013 with a vote of 5 YES, 3 NO and 3

 ABSENT, the Agawam City Council voted to approve the Resolution